Battle of Ocaña: Cavalry action

 William Napier writes of the cavalry action before the battle: "The Spaniards came on at a trot, and Sebastiani directed Paris, with a regiment of light cavalry and the Polish lancers, to turn and fall upon the right flank of the approaching squadrons, which being executed with great vigor, especially by the Poles, caused considerable confusion, which the Spanish general endeavored to remedy by closing to the assailed flank."

 Positions

-West of Ocaña town, Aréizaga placed José Pascual de Zayas y Chacón Zayas y Chacón's Vanguard and Rivas's cavalry.
+West of Ocaña town, Aréizaga placed Zayas y Chacón's Vanguard and Rivas's cavalry.
 From Ocaña to the east, the Spanish commander aligned his center and right.
 The right flank, which hung in air, was held by Freire's remaining three cavalry divisions.
 From there to Ocaña, Lacy, Castejon, Girón and Vigodet held the front line.
 Their battalions were arranged in a double line.
 In reserve behind Castejon stood Jacome's men, Zerain supported Giron and Copons backed up Vigodet.

 The Royal Guard and one brigade of Dessolles stood north of Ocaña, facing across a deep ravine.
 The next unit to the east was Louis Rey's brigade of Dessolles.
 Gazan and Girard of the V Corps, Leval and Werlé of IV Corps, and the cavalry completed the line to the east.
 Soult massed 30 cannons near Dessolles and the V Corps' positions.